mailchimp/wordpress/readme.txt

 = 1.5.2 =
 * General bugfixes for merge fields.
-* When reinitializing, update merge field values.
+* When re-initializing, update merge field values.

 = 1.5.1 =
 * Bugfix for fatal error in Mailchimp lib